 The vibe: The minute you step into this modern hotel, you’ll be greeted with a spacious lobby complete with an eye-catching marble front desk, geometric gold light fixtures and a lavish atmosphere.
 Plus, their elegant rooms offer views of the Saskatchewan River Valley for a scenic backdrop to your self-care weekend.

-What to do: If you’re meeting a special someone or simply enjoying a glass to yourself, may we suggest spending the evening at The James Lobby Bar?
+What to do: COVID restrictions-permitting, may we suggest spending the evening at The James Lobby Bar?
 With luxe limestone floors, a rich gold and beige interior and art deco murals lining the walls, the chic space is the perf backdrop for sipping on one of their vintage-inspired cocktails.

 Best Staycation Hotels in Winnipeg